Our problem daughter came back home and was treated like a guest.

-We thought Bella was happy to be parted from Mr Big I Am.
+We thought Laura was happy to be parted from Mr Big I Am.

 We thought wrong.
-Day one of exodus, in the car park after work, he was waiting for her, he wooed her again.
+Day one of the exodus, in the car park after work, he sat waiting for her.
+He wooed her over again.

 No, her own fault for spraying irritant in his eyes.
-That was news to us.
+At that time this was news to us.

-Mr Big I Am bought Bella an expensive gift to thank her for coming back.
-An expensive gift to plaster the crack.
+Mr Big I Am bought Laura an expensive gift to thank her for coming back.
+An expensive gift to plaster a crack.

-Back she went to the lonely cold house.
+Back Laura went to the lonely cold house.

-Weekends were their problem, she said, weekdays were just fine: they shared humour, snuggled in front of the television and drank a bottle of wine.
+Weekends were their problem, she said, weekdays were fine.
+They shared humour, snuggled in front of the television and drank a bottle of wine.
 Saturday night belonged to him to do with as he pleased.
-He was a man on the town on the hunt for prey.
+A man on the town on the hunt for prey.